You are here: / / To mark the occasion of the 23rd anniversary of Pakistan’s nuclear test, CISS issues a video interview of its Executive Director

 He has attended numerous international conferences and track-2 initiatives and has published over 30 research articles and book chapters on strategic and security issues.
 His book ‘Genesis of South Asian Nuclear Deterrence’ was published by the Oxford University Press in 2009.
 His second book on “Learning to Live with The Bomb – Pakistan 1998-2016” came out in 2017 and is a valuable addition to the subject.
 He is working as a Senior Research Fellow at CISS, Islamabad.

 Dr. Syed Javaid Khurshid, Ph.D. is a Senior Research Fellow at the Centre for International Strategic Studies (CISS).
-Dr. Javaid worked for Pakistan Atomic Energy Commission (PAEC) for 39 years in different capacities as Consultant/Advisor/Director General/Director of Planning, Development & Projects Coordination, Director Biosciences & Executive Secretary, Abdus Salam International Nathiagali Summer College.
-His expertise is in Mitigation and Control of WMD and CBRN.
-His special interest is in Nuclear Knowledge Management, Nuclear Energy & Climate Change and Nuclear Techniques for achieving SDGs, Science Communication & Science Diplomacy.
+Dr. Javaid worked for Pakistan Atomic Energy Commission (PAEC) for 40 years in different capacities as Consultant/Advisor/Director General/Director of Planning, Development & Projects Coordination, Director Biosciences & Executive Secretary, Abdus Salam International Nathiagali Summer College.
+His expertise is in Mitigation and Control of CBRN.
+His special interest is in Nuclear Knowledge Management, Nuclear Energy & Climate Change and Nuclear Techniques for achieving SDGs, Science Communication, Science & Nuclear Diplomacy.
+He is Secretary National Member Organization, IIASA Laxenburg, Austria.
 He is Technical Committee Member of Higher Education Commission-Ministry of Foreign Affairs-Internal Compliance Committee on Export Control Laws.
 He was a member of Inter-ministerial committee of Biological Weapon Control, MoFA, Government of Pakistan.
-Presented Pakistan 4 times as technical expert of delegation to UN on Biological Weapon Control (BWC) meetings.
+Presented Pakistan 4 times as technical expert of delegation to UN on Biological Weapon Convention (BWC) meetings.
 Participated 3 times as a member of State Party to UN on BWC meeting & helped in making the legislation on dual-use products.
-Dr. Javaid is, President Pakistan Nuclear Society, comprising of 3500 Nuclear Scientists, Engineers & Professionals.
-He is Secretary National Member Organization, IIASA Laxenburg, Austria.
-Adjunct Faculty Member of Department of Communication & Management Sciences, PIEAS where he delivers lectures on Leadership and Project Preparation, Implementation, Monitoring & Evaluation.
-He is Director at Large of Planning Management Institute, PA, USA (Islamabad Chapter).
+Dr. Javaid served as President Pakistan Nuclear Society, comprising of 3500 Nuclear Scientists, Engineers & Professionals.
+PIEAS where he delivers lectures on Leadership and Project Preparation, Implementation, Monitoring & Evaluation.
+He was Director at Large of Planning Management Institute, PA, USA (Islamabad Chapter).
 He is an expert on Project Preparation, Management, Monitoring & Evaluation.
-Dr. Javaid’s research activities are mainly concentrated on health related topics.
-His passionate research and excellent presentation skills resulted in about 50 publications in international/national journals, 12 international proceedings, 02 National Guidelines, 15 research reports, 25 articles, 44 presentations, he is listed as Productive Scientists of Pakistan with an Impact Factor of 117.
-Dr. Javaid is Fellow of Chemical Society of Pakistan.
+His passionate research and excellent presentation skills resulted in about 72 publications in international/national journals, 12 international proceedings, 02 National Guidelines, 15 research reports, 25 articles, 64 presentations.
+He is listed as Productive Scientists of Pakistan with an Impact Factor of 190.
+Dr. Javaid is Fellow of Chemical & Nuclear Society of Pakistan.
 He Associate Editor JPMS, USA, Editor at Large and referee to many international and national journals.
 He is Member Advisory Council of “Global Affairs”, a magazine circulated in 19 countries.

 Mr. Zawar Haider Abidi is a former military officer.
 He has served in Pakistan Army for over 26 years on various assignments.
 He has also served in Arms Control and Disarmament Affairs Branch Strategic Plans Division, secretariat of the Pakistan National Command Authority from October 2001 to Nov 2012.
 He has been a visiting fellow at the Henry L. Stimson Center, Washington D.C, USA (2003), and a visiting fellow at the James Martin Center for Non-proliferation Studies, Monterey, California, USA.
 (2010).